TJCSec/website/writeups/winter-contest-2020/index.md

 ---
 title: TJCSC Winter Contest 2020
 date: 2020-12-16
-slug: /writeups/tjcsc-winter-2020
+slug: /writeups/tjcsc-winter-2020/
 excerpt: Solutions to selected problems from the 2020 Winter Contest
 author: Darin Mao, Saigautam Bonam, and Autin Mitra
 ---

-Solutions to selected problems from the 2020 Winter Contest <!-- end -->
+Solutions to selected problems from the 2020 Winter Contest

 # gwt
 > Introducing Ginkoid Web Tokens, the revolutionary new way to authenticate on the web!
 We have a [demo app](https://gwt-app.winter-challenge.tjcsec.club/) running, and there's a flag for our lord and savior `ginkoid` himself.